diegopoza/guest-writer/articles/flutter_auth0.markdown

 In this section, you will set up the application to be used throughout the article.
 More specifically, you will:

-* Create an Auth0 application to represent your Flutter app,
+* Create an Auth0 application to represent your Flutter app;
-* Scaffold a new Flutter app, and
+* scaffold a new Flutter app;
-* Install packages that the app is dependent on.
+* and install packages that the app is dependent on.

 ### Creating an Auth0 project

-Auth0 is an Identity-as-a-Service (IDaaS) platform that provides enterprises with features such as [**Social Login**](https://auth0.com/learn/social-login/) and [**Passwordless Login**](https://auth0.com/passwordless) amongst many others, aimed at easing the process of online identity management.
+Auth0 is an Identity-as-a-Service (IDaaS) platform that provides enterprises with features such as [_Social Login_](https://auth0.com/learn/social-login/) and [_Passwordless Login_](https://auth0.com/passwordless) amongst many others, aimed at easing the process of online identity management.

 To integrate Auth0 into your Flutter app, you need an Auth0 account.
 If you have an existing account, you can use it.
 If you don't, [click here to create one](https://auth0.com/signup).

 After creating an Auth0 account, follow the steps below to set up an application:

-* Go to the [**Applications**](https://manage.auth0.com/#/applications) section of your dashboard
+* Go to the [_Applications_](https://manage.auth0.com/#/applications) section of your dashboard
-* Click on the [**Create Application**](https://manage.auth0.com/#/applications/create) button.
+* Click on the [_Create Application_](https://manage.auth0.com/#/applications/create) button.
 * Enter a name for your application (e.g "Flutter Application").
-* Finally, select **Native App** as the application type and click the **Create** button.
+* Finally, select _Native App_ as the application type and click the _Create_ button.

 ![Create application screenshot](images/auth0.png)

-With database login and Google social login enabled by default, click on the **Connection > Social** menu on your dashboard.
-Then, toggle on **GitHub** as one of the enabled social connections.
-In the displayed dialog prompt, use the default details and click the **SAVE** button to finish.
+With database login and Google social login enabled by default, click on the _Connection > Social_ menu on your dashboard, then, toggle on any other social identity provider (e.g GitHub).
+In the displayed dialog prompt, use the default details and click the _SAVE_ button to finish.

-Finally, navigate to the **Settings** tab of your application to set a callback URL in the **Allowed Callback URLs** field.
-This could be any value ranging from normal web URLs with an HTTP scheme (E.g `https://myapp.com`) to URIs with custom schemes (E.g `myapp://logincallback`).
-In my case, I used the latter and made it unique.
+Finally, navigate to the _Settings_ tab of your application to set a callback URL in the _Allowed Callback URLs_ field.
+This could be any value ranging from normal web URLs with an HTTP scheme (E.g `https://my-flutter-app.com`) to URIs with custom schemes (E.g `my-flutter-app://login-callback`).
 If you don't know the purpose of the callback URL, don't worry, the article will explain this concept into details later.

 ### Scaffolding a Flutter project